-The most important function for any material manufacturer must be its ability to contribute to sustainable buildings.
+As buildings in use are responsible for 36% of the EU’s greenhouse gas emissions, the most important function for any material must be its ability to contribute to improving the energy efficiency of those buildings.

 Used primarily for housebuilding, our aircrete blocks, with their inherent thermal efficiency, low thermal bridging and efficient airtightness, make a positive contribution to the energy efficiency of new homes.

 We support a “fabric first” philosophy.
 This means that we believe energy efficiency should be built into the fabric of a house so that it remains effective for the lifetime of the building.
 We believe this is a better option than relying on technologies that are either unproven over the long term, or that rely on the behaviour of the building occupants for their effect.

 The millions of tiny air bubbles trapped within a Celcon Block provide a wide range of benefits including excellent thermal insulation, which reduces energy use within a building.

 When combined with other building materials such as brick and insulation products, extremely low U-Values can be achieved, easily meeting the requirements of the energy aspects of the UK's Building Regulations (such as Part L in England).

 High performance buildings